1fixdotio/unsortable-meta-box/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `plugin-name.zip` from your computer
+3. Select `unsortable-meta-box.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `plugin-name.zip`
+1. Download `unsortable-meta-box.zip`
-2. Extract the `plugin-name` directory to your computer
+2. Extract the `unsortable-meta-box` directory to your computer
-3. Upload the `plugin-name` directory to the `/wp-content/plugins/` directory
+3. Upload the `unsortable-meta-box` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Screenshots ==

-Add later.
+1. Display a notification after plugin activation.
+2. A settings page for this plugin.

 == Changelog ==

+= 0.7 =
+* Translation for Traditional Chinese has been added.

 = 0.6 =
 * Add activation and deactivation messages.